 Anthony L. Kraus

-Attorney Kraus has nearly 30 years of experience in Criminal Law, Family Law, and Litigation.
+Attorney Anthony Kraus has nearly 30 years of experience in Criminal Law, Family Law, and Litigation.
 He is a member of the National Association of Criminal Defense Attorneys and the Indiana Trial Lawyers Association.

 A PDF version of this article is available here.